ghuttdev/csgofacebookchatbot/README.md

 # CS:GO Pro Player Configs Facebook Chat Bot

-This is a Claudia Facebook chat bot that provides information to users about game settings of professional CS:Go players.
+This is a node.js chat bot using Claudia, that provides information to users about game settings of professional CS:GO players.

 Services/Tools used:
 - Node.js;